Thirty Two at the Mansion, George Town, Penang, Malaysia - The Yum List

 Corn and Basil Soup

 Our starter, Sweet Potato and Goats Cheese Tortellini (RM28) came in a fruity citric sauce made from carrot, orange and saffron.
 Triangles of marinated beetroot and bright verdant herbs enlivened the presentation.
 While Hubby was not wowed by this dish, I was quite fond of the al dente pasta and the tangy sauce.

 The Angus Rib Eye (250gm, RM128), pink in the middle with plenty of fat between slices, was sided with baby kailan, sautéed mushrooms, a potato and thyme puree and, beef jus.
 Surprisingly the most expensive plate on the set menu was good, but not our favourite.

-Roasted Cod (RM92), was Hubby’s most liked main, and came crowning a round of crushed potatoes.
+Roasted Cod (RM92), was Hubby’s most liked main and came crowning a round of crushed potatoes.
 Cooked in white wine and capers the fish was full flavoured but also incredibly fresh and flaky.
 Orange dried tomatoes, snow peas and a green olive oil emulsion ringed the white middle.
-A blob of black caviar jeweled the top.
+A blob of black caviar jewelled the top.

 The Grilled Chicken (RM78), my choice, donned an Asian theme with a master sauce reduction and shitake mushrooms.
 Cooked with the skin on, the result was tasty and succulent flesh.
 Roasted pumpkins and potato leaf provided colour and health to the dish, while foie gras butter contributed decadence.

 The dessert Thirty Two is most famous for is the Sticky Toffee Pudding (RM22) and… with good reason.
 Macerated strawberries and house-made vanilla bean ice cream graced the side of a dense round of cake with a generous drowning of sticky sauce.